dcunited001/dcunited001.github.io/_posts/2015-02-25-workplace-bullying-part-three.md

 By the way, **interpreting motivations behind behavior** and **determining correlated reactions & behaviors** are two of the most powerful things you can do in life.
+This is an example of having your social model distorted.
 If you are not allowed to do these things, you will never succeed in any significant way.

 > You Must Determine Correlated Behavior!!